Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 ---v

-## 🗣️ version negotiation with `pallet-xcm`
+## 🗣️ Version negotiation

 - `ResponseHandler`: The component in charge of handling response messages from other chains.
-- `SubscriptionService`: The component in charge of handling version subscription notifications to other chains
+- `SubscriptionService`: The component in charge of handling version subscription notifications to other chains.

 <pba-flex center>